1point618/codename-exemplar/i3_bugediting.md

-# Fix the Readme File
+# Lesson 3: Fix the Readme File

 The `readme.md` file is a file that sits in the main directory of a repo.
 It's another way we use to communicate with each other.
 The `readme.md` file should include everything we need to get the repo running on our local computers.